ConnectAPI/ConnectAPI/README.md

     --entrypoint="install" \
     apiconnect/apiconnect:latest
 ```
-Once the Docker installation completes, go to http://localhost to access the system dashboard from your browser.
-Please note that on non-Linux native hosts, the server might take a few minutes to start after installation completes.
+Once the Docker installation completes an HTTP url for the dashboard will be showen on the console, enter it to manage your system.

 ### How it works (from the side of a service writer)?